FriendsOfEpub/Blitz/contributing.md

 ### Reporting Bugs

-First and foremost, check if your issue has not been already reported (don’t forget to check closed issues too).
+First and foremost, check if your issue has already been reported (don’t forget to check closed issues too).
 If it has, add a comment to the existing issue instead of opening a new one.

 #### Submitting a good bug report